rv-bit/flutter-blog-app/README.md

 - **Deleting Posts**: Remove single or multiple posts at once.
 - **Image Handling**: Capture images via the camera or choose from the library.

+## Setup
+- !
+Important - If this will be tested on an iOS Simluator or Published for a iOS Application in App Store, changes in **ios/Podfile** will need to be made, at the very top the **platform :ios, '15.0'**, as it is required from the dependency **cupertino_native_better**
+- !
+Important - The assets/ directory will need to be copied into a new application if created from scratch, this is to make sure any additional icons that not in library of Material or Cupertino
+- !
+Important - If the application is created from scratch / new from Android Studio, the **pubspec.yaml**, along with of course the **lib/** directory will be necessary.
+If the name in pubspec.yaml is changed, make sure that within the **lib/** along with **test/** dir there will be needed to change the package name.
+As most modules were imported with the proper package alias of the application.

 ## Tech Stack
 - **Flutter**
 - **SQLite** (via dependency)